Arka-Bhowmik/MRI_triage_app/README.md

 docker run -v "/c/Users/Arka/Desktop/image_dataset":/data -p 5000:5000 mri_triage:latest    (window command)
 docker run -v "/Users/Arka/Desktop/image_dataset":/data -p 5000:5000 mri_triage:latest      (other OS)
 ```
-*This will provide an url (http://0.0.0'0:5000) for the app that can be copied to the browser of local machine.* In the above command, use an appropriate path for -v "/path/" to mount the raw data or image path of the local machine with the docker container that can be accessed inside docker from /data.
+*This will provide an url (e.g., "http://0.0.0'0:5000") for the app that can be copied to the browser of local machine.* In the above command, use an appropriate path for -v "/path/" to mount the raw data or image path of the local machine with the docker container that can be accessed inside docker from /data.

 #### Step V: Modify Image Path in CSV
 The app runs inference for single image or batch of NIFTI images.
 Batch of images are accepted by the app in the form of a file with extension (.csv or .xlsx) having the absolute image paths ordered in row (*see* input folder for csv headers).
 The uploaded csv file should have same header to avoid error while the app attempt to save the probabilities.